Home

 Karla's Question: If my husband has moved out and we are planning on divorcing, is it against the law to start another relationship?

 Brette's Answer: If you have sexual intercourse with another person while married, you commit adultery which can be used as grounds for the divorce.
 Practically speaking though, many people don't worry about this, especially if the divorce is already underway or agreed upon.
-It's important to note though that many mental health experts advise that it's not wise to jump from one relationship immediately into another, although everyone is different. » Return to top
+It's important to note though that many mental health experts advise that it's not wise to jump from one relationship immediately into another, although everyone is different.

 Should I claim adultery as grounds for divorce?

-Juanita's Questions: I've been married for 36 years and know without a doubt my husband is in an adulterous relationship.
+Juanita's Question: I've been married for 36 years and know without a doubt my husband is in an adulterous relationship.
 He's agreed to get a divorce.
 What is needed by the courts to prove adultery?
 Does it matter who leaves the home first until divorce is granted?

 Is getting an STD after marriage proof of adultery?

-Mary's Questions: I was clean of any STD's before I got married.
+Mary's Question: I was clean of any STD's before I got married.
 Then shortly after I got married, I found out I got an STD.
 Is that enough information to go for adultery in a divorce proceeding?

 Brette's Answer: No it is most likely not.
 You need some kind of separate witness who can directly testify about the adultery.
 There are lots of other reasons you can use to seek a divorce that are easier to prove.